Diego Maradona appeared in four World Cup tournaments — more than any other Argentinian.

-He dominated that World Cup like no single player before or since, leading a fairly average Argentina team to glory, scoring five goals and setting up five more along the way.
+Diego Maradona dominated the 1986 World Cup like no single player before, leading a fairly average Argentina team to glory, scoring five goals and setting up five more along the way.

 Six minutes into the second half, Maradona initiated an attack into the heart of the England defense, before laying the ball off to a teammate and surging forward.
 The ball was lobbed back in his direction by a panicked England defender and Diego leaped up in front of the goalkeeper to seemingly head the ball into the net.